Irreversible thermalization vs reversible dynamics mediated by anomalous correlators: Wave turbulence theory and experiments in optical fibers

 where $M(z)=\frac{1}{2\pi}\int m(\omega,z) d\omega = \left< u_y(t,z) u_x^*(t,z) \right>$ denotes the integrated anomalous correlator, and $\Delta N(z)=N_y(z)-N_x(z)$ the unbalanced power distribution.
 Note that ${\cal P}$ is bounded by 0 and 1, which correspond to unpolarized, and fully polarized, waves, respectively.

 We have also performed numerical simulations of the WT KE~(\ref{eq:wtkin}): as shown in Fig.~\ref{fig:fig1}, a good agreement (without adjustable parameters) is obtained with direct simulations of the NLSE (\ref{eq:nls}).
-Recalling that the KE neglects phase-correlations, such an agreement means that anomalous correlations do not grow, i.e., $M(z) \simeq 0$, and ${\cal P}(z) \simeq \Delta N(z)/N$.
-Accordingly, the thermalization process is characterized by an irreversible transfer of power from $N_x$ to $N_y$ due to their opposite contributions to the linear energy, thus leading to the emergence of a non-vanishing degree of polarization \cite{supplement}.
+Recalling that the KE neglects phase-correlations, such an agreement means that anomalous correlations do not grow, i.e., $M(z) \simeq 0$ and ${\cal P}(z) \simeq \Delta N(z)/N$.
+Accordingly, the thermalization process is characterized by an irreversible transfer of power from $N_x$ to $N_y$, thus leading to the emergence of a non-vanishing degree of polarization \cite{supplement}.

 {\it Reversible dynamics mediated by phase-correlations.} We now show that the thermalization process can be inhibited by the spontaneous emergence of phase-correlations.
 To clarify this regime in a general framework, we do not implicitly assume the waves to obey homogeneous statistics, i.e., we leave $n_{\mu}(\omega,t,z)$ and $m(\omega,t,z)$ to depend on a slow non-homogeneous variation in the $t$ variable.
 Starting from the NLSE (\ref{eq:nls}), we derive in the Supplementary Mayerial the equations governing the coupled evolution of the normal and anomalous correlators \cite{supplement}: \begin{widetext}